rsksmart/RSKIPs/IPs/RSKIP107.md

 **Recursive Embedding**

 While it's possible in a generic trie that one node has an embedded node which in turn has another node embedded, this will be highly rare in the Unitrie for RSK.
-Therefore, to reduce traversal complexity, we limit that embedded nodes must be terminal (they cannot contain child nodes, even if small).
+It can could happen for a group of four short storage cell, if RSKIP108 is implemented.
+However, to reduce traversal complexity, we limit that embedded nodes must be terminal (they cannot contain child nodes, even if small).

 # **Copyright**